eomereu/thirtydaysofpython/cheatSheet.md

 ## [PEP 8 - Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/)
 ### Indentation
-&nbsp;-&nbsp;Use 4 spaces per indentation level.
+- Use 4 spaces per indentation level.
 PEP 8 recommends to use spaces over tabs, so to make this happen we can rearrange the function of 'tab' key in any editor we use.
 Whichever way is chosen, it must be followed throughout the whole code as Python 3 no more allows a mixed use of tabs and spaces.
 Other than this, using spaces will always keep our code correctly-aligned when we forced to copy & paste our code between different editors.

-&nbsp;-&nbsp;Aligned with opening delimiter:
+- Aligned with opening delimiter:
 ```python
 foo = long_function_name(var_one, var_two,
                         var_three, var_four)

 ```

-&nbsp;-&nbsp;Add 4 spaces (an extra level of indentation) to distinguish arguments from the rest:
+- Add 4 spaces (an extra level of indentation) to distinguish arguments from the rest:
 ```python
 def long_function_name(
         var_one, var_two, var_three,
         var_four):
     print(var_one)
 ```
-&nbsp;-&nbsp;Hanging indents should add a level:
+- Hanging indents should add a level:
 ```python
 foo = long_function_name(
     var_one, var_two,